Qumulo/docs/hardware-guide/general-guidance/nics-transceivers-cables.md

 keywords: network, transceiver, NIC, Mellanox, Nvidia, SMC, Intel, Broadcom, short range, long range, fiber, optic, cable
 ---

-## Step 1: To Identify the NICs in Your Node
+## Step 1: Identify the NICs in Your Nodes
 Most Qumulo-certified nodes are compatible with multiple NIC models.
 The NIC model determines transceiver compatibility.

 1. Use SSH to connect to your node.